-- Detailed list and dates of upgrades, remodels and costs — with invoices, where possible
+- Detailed list and dates of upgrades, home improvements, and costs, with invoices where possible

 - Energy-efficient green features

-The more of those a seller and agent provide, the more accurate the appraisal might be.
+The more of those a seller and real estate agent provide, the more accurate the appraisal might be.

 Dos and don’ts on home appraisal day